Criminal Investigations Section

 Detectives generally complete follow-up investigations in order to identify and locate the persons suspected of committing crimes, and to build a case sufficient for filing of criminal charges with the state or municipal prosecutor's office.

 The Investigations Section has five detectives.
 Along with the Detective Sergeant, there are two detectives assigned to general investigations, who assist the Patrol Section in processing complex crime scenes.
-In addition, the Investigations section includes a School Resource Officer, a detective who handles juvenile cases and a Narcotics Detective who is assigned to a regional narcotics task force.
+In addition, the Investigations section includes a School Resource Officer, a detective who handles juvenile cases.

 The Criminal Investigations Section is part of the Department’s career development program, which means that officers are selected from the Patrol Section to serve four years in Detectives before being rotated back to Patrol.